-All students undertaking an accredited course lasting longer than 12 months are required to re-enrol each August (or sometimes during the academic year if your course began in the middle of the previous academic year).
-Re-enrolment is essentially the process of confirming that you wish to study at Warwick for a whole, or part of, the academic year.
+All students undertaking an accredited course lasting longer than 12 months are required to re-enrol annually, typically in August each year (or sometimes during the academic year if your course began in the middle of the previous academic year).
+Re-enrolment is essentially the process of confirming that you are contintuing your studies at Warwick for a whole, or part of, the academic year.
 It encompasses a number of steps including Course Registration, fee payments, and for international students, passport and visa checks as required.

 Students who do not re-enrol when asked to do so will have their access to all campus facilities and services terminated.